waku-org/specs/standards/core/rln-contract.md

 In testnet deployment, the RLN contract does not require any payment apart from gas costs.
 This document aims to make the RLN contract suitable for mainnet deployment.
 In particular, the contract would require users to put down a deposit.
-The aim of the deposit initially is purely to protect the system from abuse.
+The aim of the deposit initially is purely to protect the system from denial-of-service attacks using bandwidth capping.
 It may also be explored as a revenue stream for Waku in later versions.

 ## Semantics